Towards a modular construction of OG10: The moduli space

-The rest of the section is devoted to the computation of the obstruction map for $F = \psi(L_C)$.
-Our goal is to show that under the isomorphism \eqref{eq:Ext2wedge} it corresponds to the Poincar\'{e} dual of the cup product on $H^*(C,\C)$.
+In order to compare the symplectic forms on the source and target of $\theta$, it becomes necessary to understand the obstruction map for a sheaf in $\fM$.
+Our goal is to show that it is one dimensional, and that under the isomorphism \eqref{eq:Ext2wedge} it is the line spanned by the dual of the cup product on $H^1(C,\C)$.